Edwardwang66/OAKD_camera_project/project-3/README.md

 - Player A must point right
 - Player B must point left
 - Wait for cooldown between shots

+### GUI not available warning
+- This is normal if X11 forwarding is not set up
+- The game will still work, just without visual display
+- To enable GUI, follow SSH + X11 setup in main README

 ## Future Enhancements